iamlamb1988/Arcade/README.md

 Back Button implmented but must pass JFrame parent and previous IMenu reference.

+## SOLID violations:
+Deciding if these should be intentional or fixed.

-Possible Single Responsibility Violation of Interface BlackJackTable.
+### Single Responsibility Principle
-The BlackJackTable has 2 responsibilitie:
+BlackJackTable interface has 2 responsibilities:
-Adding moving cards to and from Seats.
+* Transfer cards to and from Shoe, Table and Players,
-Transferring money to and from Seats.
+* Transfers currencies to and from Table and Players

-Should there be a separate Banker class to move money back and forth?
-Probably not.. (seems more complicated to keep it as is).
+Should there be a "money transfer" class that takes on the currency transfer?

 ## Next Master Push Goals
 - [ ] Improve structure diagram.
 Elaborate more on 2D implementation.
 - [ ] Develop Table Interface and Default Table implementation.
 - [ ] Verify Shoe interface has everything needed to implement Table simplicity.
+- [ ] Packages "game" and "game_items" are in the same directory.
+Should "game_items" be in the "game" directory?

 ## High level structure.